§ 01 Veterans services · Veteran-owned

 03

-Irritability, anger spikes, panic, or physiological anxiety.
+Irritability, anger spikes, panic, or a body that idles too high.

 04

-Depression, grief, guilt, or disconnection after transition.
+Depression, grief, guilt, or disconnection after the transition out.

 05